 You will be introduced to various research methods and techniques that will enable you to undertake various types of research in order to critically understand the impact and limitations of BIM in its real-life context; examine the interoperability between various BIM software; investigate the tools, methodologies and incentives that are driving the digital transformation in architecture and construction; and scrutinise the role of BIM technologies and methods in facilitating design coordination and supporting sustainable design and energy-efficient solutions throughout project stages.

-The program will allow students to broadly and deeply experience the various BIM software such as design authoring tools (for example, Revit, ArchiCAD, Rhino etc.,) and design coordination and clash detection tools (for example Navisworks and Solibri).
+The programme will allow students to broadly and deeply experience the various BIM software such as design authoring tools (for example, Revit, ArchiCAD, Rhino etc.,) and design coordination and clash detection tools (for example Navisworks and Solibri).
 In addition, the programme will offer you the opportunity to immerse yourself in a plethora of software and hardware technologies such as, algorithmic and parametric modelling, sustainable environmental design software, virtual reality systems, 3D visualisation and animation software, laser cutting, 3D printing, and robotic fabrication.
 In addition to introducing students to various related concepts such as common data environments and cloud-based systems, big data, smart cities, digital twins and 'Internet of Things', and machine learning and artificial intelligence.
 All of these technologies and concepts will enable students to understand the wider context of BIM and the future opportunities of its implementation in the AEC industry and beyond.